-AOP membership gives members automatic cover through Markel Tax in respect of tax investigations and VAT disputes as a right of membership, in line with the terms and conditions of membership.
+AOP members receive automatic cover through Markel Tax in respect of tax investigations and VAT disputes as a right of membership, in line with the terms and conditions of membership.
 Average enquiry settlements made by taxpayers with HM Revenue & Customs following a business tax investigation can run into several thousand pounds which includes tax, interest and penalties.
 In addition, considerable professional fees are often incurred in dealing with HMRC enquiries.

 Free cover for AOP members worth more than £400